Our review score is based on thorough real-world testing and is always held up against comparable models.

 Before we start, I just want to give a friendly disclaimer: I was sent this board by Possway for testing purposes.
-I have not been paid to make this review and Possway does not get any input on this video’s production.
+I have not been paid to do this review, and Possway does not get any input on this video’s production.
 They do not get to preview it before it’s posted.

-It all looks good on paper, but let’s see how it performs in the real world and how it compares to similarly priced models.
+It all looks good on paper, but let’s see how it performs in the real world and compares to similarly priced models.

 The Possway T2 is equipped with two 480W hub motors that yield a specified top speed of 26 MPH (42 km/h).
 The speed can be gradually unlocked through four different speed modes on the remote control and it is set to be able to handle up to 30-degree inclines when at peak power.